robric/wiki-contrail-controller/TTL-configuration-for-analytics-data.md

 TTL is specified in number of hours and a typical configuration in /etc/contrail/contrail-collector.conf could be
 analytics_data_ttl=48
-analytics_config_audit_ttl=168
+analytics_config_audit_ttl=2160
-analytics_statistics_ttl=24
+analytics_statistics_ttl=168
 analytics_flow_ttl=2

-In this case, we save the config audit logs for 7 days, messages and object logs for 2 days, statistics data for 1 day and flow data for 2 hours.
+In this case, we save the config audit logs for 90 days, statistics data for 7 days, messages and object logs for 2 days, and flow data for 2 hours.

 If one is using fabric-utils to do the contrail provisioning, the following parameters in the testbed.py will translate to the above config parameters for contrail-collector
 database_ttl = 48
-analytics_config_audit_ttl = 168
+analytics_config_audit_ttl = 2160
-analytics_statistics_ttl = 24
+analytics_statistics_ttl = 168
 analytics_flow_ttl = 2